-How do you avoid getting your account locked out before you even join?
+How do you avoid getting your account locked out before you even get started?
 Simple, use the same name and email consistently.
 Some people want to use cute (MarysMom) names and/or fake (haha-not-me@) emails in the forms to see what’s on the inside thinking no harm, no foul.
 But that’s where they’re wrong.
 Most companies these days have fraud prevention techniques in place to safeguard themselves from liars and cheats, even if it was an innocent mistake (typo).
-If a person is caught using false information, Instant Rewards Network will lock down your account.
-I hear it happens a lot because everyone thinks they’re the first to think about using a fake email and that there is no way others can know.
-You’re not the first, trust me.
-And they do have ways of knowing.
+If a person is caught using false information, Instant Rewards Network will lock down their account.
+I hear it happens a lot because everyone thinks they’re the first to use a fake email and that there is no way the company can know.
+They are fools.

-My best advice is this: if you think you might eventually join IRN or another online business, and you don’t want to share your personal email address, setup a gmail account that you can use in all the forms, and eventually as your freelance business email account.
+My best advice is this: if you think you might eventually join Instant Rewards Network or another online business, and you don’t want to share your personal email address, setup a gmail account that you can use in all the forms, and eventually as your freelance business email account.
 This way you can keep your business emails separate from your personal email.

 My Sponsor Won’t Help Me!
 What Can I Do?

-- REGISTRATION FORM – is the one that asks for your address and phone number, and how you want to be paid.
+- REGISTRATION FORM – is the one that asks for your full name, address and phone number, and how you want to be paid.
 It is clearly marked as the Registration form and is always located on the Instant Rewards Network web site.
 It has a tiny video that plays in the upper right corner that explains what to do.

 Have you REGISTERED yet?